ph4ntonn/Stowaway/README_EN.md

 **2.When a node offline,it will force all the socks,reflect,forward services that related to this node down**

+**3.If one of the branches is disconnected due to network fluctuations or disconnection of intermediate nodes (for example, admin is followed by startnode, and startnode's branch is divided into two branches, one is startnode-> node 2-> node 3-> node 4,another is startnode-> node 5-> node 6), then if node2 goes offline, node3 and node4 will not go offline, but will continue to survive.
+At this time, if the user wants to rejoin node3 and node4 to the network, the user has two options.
+One is that if startnode can directly access node3, then the user can reconnect the node3 with the connect or sshtunnel command at startnode at any time (remember, even if startnode can also access node4 at the same time, please DO NOT directly connect to node4, please connect the head node node3 of the entire missing chain (node3-> node4), so that you can rejoin node3 and node4 to the network; another option is when startnode cannot directly access node3 (that means you must pass through node2), please restart node2 and join it into the network first, and then use connect or sshtunnel command on node2 to connect to node3, so that node3 and node4 will rejoin to the network (As mentioned before, even if node2 can directly access node4, please do not connect to node4, just connect to node3)**

 ## Example

 For instance：